Table of Contents

-There is much talk of low fat vs low carbohydrate diets, but a recent Cochrane review indicates that lower vs higher fat intakes makes at most a small difference in weight outcomes when not attempting to lose weight (-1.4 kg when lowering one’s fat intake).(Hooper, 2020a) When losing weight, there are no meaningful differences between low fat and low carbohydrate diets when calories are matched.(Blaak, 2021; Yang, 2021)
+There is much talk of low fat vs low carbohydrate diets, but a 2020 Cochrane review indicates that lower vs higher fat intakes makes at most a small difference in weight outcomes when not attempting to lose weight (-1.4 kg when lowering one’s fat intake).(Hooper, 2020a) When losing weight, there are no meaningful differences between low fat and low carbohydrate diets when calories are matched.(Blaak, 2021; Yang, 2021)

 Reasons for a minimum daily fat intake

 The only two essential fatty acids are linoleic acid and linolenic acid, and one of the reasons for the minimum threshold listed above is to ensure that the recommended intakes for these are met: